glawless96/Coursework-2/README.md

 ## **Installation Instructions**

 1. **Download the Game**
-   - Locate the `.exe` file from the official website or distribution platform.
+   - Locate and dpwnload the `game_Gold.exe` file from the 'Game Setups' folder.

 2. **Run the Installer**
    - Double-click the downloaded `.exe` file to start the installation process.